Cooperative factory

 01. Optimise the spatial layout of warehousing to reduce carbon footprints.

-- Design dynamic warehouse planning based on low-carbon logistics principles, concentrate high-frequency turnover commodities in intelligent picking areas, and adopt mobile racking systems to reduce the rate of unloaded equipment.
+- Design dynamic warehouse layouts based on low-carbon-logistics principles, concentrating high-turnover items in intelligent picking areas, and adopting mobile racking systems to reduce idle equipment usage.

-- Establishing an intelligent early warning mechanism for inventory, accurately controlling stock preparation through demand forecasting models, and reducing ineffective handling operations by more than 20%.
+- Establish an intelligent inventory early-warning mechanism that uses demand-forecasting models to accurately control stock preparation and reduce ineffective handling operations by more than 20%.

-- Implementing the green layout mode of "storage and picking as one", using gravity shelves to realise automatic sliding of commodities, and completely eliminating secondary handling energy consumption.
+- Implement a green “storage-and-picking-in-one” layout model, using gravity shelves to enable automatic product sliding and completely eliminate secondary handling energy consumption.

-- The loading and unloading area is equipped with regenerative braking intelligent forklift, which recovers braking energy and recycles it for equipment operation.
+- The loading and unloading area is equipped with regenerative-braking intelligent forklifts, which recover braking energy and reuse it for equipment operation.

-- Weighing and distribution robots are deployed to continuously optimise the packaging volume and transport loading rate through machine learning, so as to achieve automatic weighing and distribution of equipment, improve on-site operational efficiency, and reduce manual operations to lower energy consumption.
+- Weighing and distribution robots are deployed to continuously optimise packaging volumes and transport loading rates through machine-learning algorithms, enabling automatic weighing and distribution, improving on-site operational efficiency and reducing manual operations to lower energy consumption.

 General Environmental Obligations